-Convening a Student Conduct Committee of Appeal
+Appeals against the outcome of a Student Conduct Committee

-- 75. Upon receipt of an appeal, the Student Conduct Officer will determine whether the grounds set out in the appeal merit referral to a Student Conduct Committee of Appeal, or whether the appeal should be dismissed.
-The student will be informed of the Student Conduct Officer's decision within ten working days from receipt of the appeal. - 76.
-On referring the case to a Conduct Committee of Appeal, the Student Conduct Officer will request from the Chair of the original Conduct Committee or the Proctor, against whose decision the appeal is made, a Statement of Case, which will include details of the charge or charges in respect of which the decision was made, a brief summary of the evidence and of the relevant findings, the decision, details of any penalty imposed, a brief comment as to the reason for such findings, decision and penalty and any further information which the Proctor or Committee Chair concerned considers to be relevant. - 77.
-Within fifteen days of the notification of the Student Conduct Officer's decision to refer the appeal to a Student Conduct Committee of Appeal, the Student Appeals, Complaints and Conduct Office will provide the student with a copy of the Statement of Case, details of the practical arrangements for the hearing and the names of members of the Student Conduct Committee of Appeal, together with a reply slip which must be returned to the Student Appeals, Complaints and Conduct Office, within five working days of the date of the letter.
+- 78. Upon receipt of an appeal, the Student Conduct Officer will determine whether the grounds set out in the appeal merit referral to a Student Conduct Committee of Appeal, or whether the appeal should be dismissed.
+The student will be informed of the Student Conduct Officer's decision within ten working days from receipt of the appeal. - 79.
+On referring the case to a Conduct Committee of Appeal, the Student Conduct Officer will request from the Chair of the original Conduct Committee or the Proctor, against whose decision the appeal is made, a Statement of Case, which will include details of the charge or charges in respect of which the decision was made, a brief summary of the evidence and of the relevant findings, the decision, details of any penalty imposed, a brief comment as to the reason for such findings, decision and penalty and any further information which the Proctor or Committee Chair concerned considers to be relevant. - 80.
+Within fifteen days of the notification of the Student Conduct Officer's decision to refer the appeal to a Student Conduct Committee of Appeal, the Student Progress Team will provide the student with a copy of the Statement of Case, details of the practical arrangements for the hearing and the names members of the Student Conduct Committee of Appeal, together with a reply slip which must be returned to the Student Progress Team, within five working days of the date of the letter.
 The student has the right to object to any member of the proposed Conduct Committee of Appeal and the grounds for any objection must be clearly stated and the Student Conduct Officer will rule whether the objection is valid.